-E. Coolant Temperature/Battery Voltage/Intake Air Temperature/Exhaust Temperature Display
+E. Coolant Temperature/Battery Voltage/Intake Air Temperature Display

-This bar display shows coolant temperature, battery voltage, intake air temperature, and exhaust temperature.
-Press the Lower Left Button to change which parameter is being displayed.
-Press and hold the Lower Left Button to see the actual values associated with the mode selected.
+This bar display shows coolant temperature, battery voltage, and intake air temperature.
+Press the Lower Left Button to change the function displayed.
+Press and hold the Lower Left Button to see the actual information associated with the selected function.

-■ NOTE: The right toggle of the gauge control button is the same as the lower left button on the gauge.
+■ NOTE: The right toggle of the gauge control is the same as the Lower Left Button on the gauge.